kubernetes/website/content/en/blog/_posts/2022-07-27-crd-validation-rules-graduate-to-beta.md

 canonicalUrl: tbd
 ---

+**Authors:** Joe Betz (Google), Kermit Alexander (Google)

-In Kubernetes 1.25, [Validation rules for CustomResourceDefinitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-rules) (CRDs) have been promoted to Beta!
+In Kubernetes 1.25, [Validation rules for CustomResourceDefinitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-rules) (CRDs) have graduated to Beta!

 Validation rules make it possible to declare how custom resources are validated using the [Common Expression Language](https://github.com/google/cel-spec) (CEL).
 For example: